9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 Multiplier Factor

-When selecting your multiplier factor, most plans allow you to select between a factor of 1X (no multiplier) to 4X or 5X multiplier.
+When selecting your multiplier factor, most plans allow you to select between a factor of 1X (no multiplier) to 4X or 5X.

 One way to determine which factor to select is to consider the coverage you require in your later years and work backwards from there.